+How Should You Write An Eagle Scout College Application Essay?
 When writing about your Scouting experience on a college application essay, your main goal should be to tell a story about personal growth.
-The essay should be free of acronyms and understandable to most readers.
-The best topics to write about, for most scouts, are their: unique experiences, troop leadership roles, and Eagle Scout project.
+The essay should be free of acronyms and easily understandable.
+The best topics to write about, for most scouts, are their unique outdoor experiences, troop leadership roles, and Eagle Scout service project.

 However, there’s a lot more that goes into a successful application!
 Carefully read the section below to learn the best methods of structuring your application essay.
 Then, we’ll be jumping into some real-life examples of the best ways you could write about your Scouting experience to really make your application stand out to an admissions committee!